Douglas DC-3: Operational history

-DC-3 today
+DC-3 in the 21st century

-Perhaps unique among prewar aircraft, the DC-3 continues to fly in active commercial and military service as of 2021, eighty-six years after the type's first flight in 1935.
-There are still small operators with DC-3s in revenue service and as cargo aircraft.
-Current uses of the DC-3 include passenger service, aerial spraying, freight transport, military transport, missionary flying, skydiver shuttling and sightseeing.
-The very large number of civil and military operators of the DC-3/C-47 and related types makes a listing of all the airlines, air forces and other current operators impracticable.
+Perhaps unique among prewar aircraft, the DC-3 continues to fly in active commercial and military service as of 2025, ninety years after the type's first flight in 1935, although the number is dwindling due to expensive maintenance and a lack of spare parts.
+There are small operators with DC-3s in revenue service and as cargo aircraft or as air charters.
+Applications of the DC-3 have included passenger service, aerial spraying, freight transport, military transport, missionary flying, skydiver shuttling and sightseeing.
+There have been a very large number of civil and military operators of the DC-3/C-47 and related types, which would have made it impracticable to provide a comprehensive listing of all operators.

 A common saying among aviation enthusiasts and pilots is "the only replacement for a DC-3 is another DC-3".

 Its ability to use grass or dirt runways makes it popular in developing countries or remote areas, where runways may be unpaved.

 The oldest surviving DST is N133D, the sixth Douglas Sleeper Transport built, manufactured in 1936.
 This aircraft was delivered to American Airlines on 12 July 1936 as NC16005.
 In 2011 it was at Shell Creek Airport, Punta Gorda, Florida.
-It has been repaired and has been flying again.
-The most recent flight was on 25 April 2021.
+It has been repaired and has been flying again, with a recent flight on 25 April 2021.
 The oldest DC-3 still flying is the original American Airlines Flagship Detroit (c/n 1920, the 43rd aircraft off the Santa Monica production line, delivered on 2 March 1937), which appears at airshows around the United States and is owned and operated by the Flagship Detroit Foundation.

-The base price of a new DC-3 in 1936 was around $60,000–$80,000, and by 1960 used examples were available for $75,000.
+The base price of a new DC-3 in 1936 was around $60,000–$80,000, and by 1960 used aircraft were available for $75,000.
+In 2023, flying DC-3s can be bought from $400,000-$700,000.

-As of 2020 there are still aircraft being remanufactured and heavily modified to Basler BT-67 utility planes, for use by commercial cargo airlines.
+As of 2024, the Basler BT-67 with additions to handle cold weather and snow runways are used in Antarctica including regularly landing at the South Pole during the austral summer.